The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: Inferential Methods

 \expcommand{\varestconsistency}{ Under Assumptions~\mainref{assumption:ani-model} and \mainref{assumption:bounded-fourth-moments}, \ifnum \value{spacesave}=1 { the error of the normalized variance estimator is $\abs{\frac{n}{\lamH} \cdot \evb - \frac{n}{\lamH} \cdot \vb} = \bigOp{ \sqrt{\frac{\lamH}{n} } }$. } \else { the additive error between the normalized variance estimator and the variance bound scales as

 } \fi } \begin{proposition} \varestconsistency \end{proposition}

 Just as the point estimator converges as a rate of $\bigO{\lamH / n}$, so too does the normalized variance estimator.
 Thus, the $\lamH = \littleO{n}$ condition on the graph is sufficient for both consistent point estimation and consistent variance estimation.
-Interestingly, this stands in contrast to standard analyses of experiments under interference via the dependency graph technique which often result in stronger assumptions on the underlying network for consistent variance estimation.
-Indeed, the only stronger assumption required for consistent variance estimation is the strengthening of the moment assumption from $q=2$ to $q=4$ moments, which is to be expected in order to estimate a variance.

-The additive consistency guarantee of Proposition~\mainref{prop:var-est-consistency} together with the non-superefficiency assumption (Assumption~\mainref{assumption:not-superefficient}) may be used to show that the ratio of the variance bound and variance estimator converges in probability to 1.
-Proposition~\mainref{prop:var-ratio-convergence} states this result formally and the proof is an application of the Continuous Mapping Theorem.
+Proposition~\mainref{prop:var-est-consistency}, non-superefficiency, and the continuous mapping theorem imply that the variance estimator is stable, i.e. $\vb / \evb \xrightarrow{p} 1$.